 - You’re on a business trip- Most likely your preexisting insurance policies are personal.
 Such as your personal car insurance.
-These might not cover your for business trips at all.
-In this case the company that you work for should pay for the rental car insurance.
+These might not cover you for business trips at all.
+In this case, the company that you work for should pay for the rental car insurance.

 - Your car insurance doesn’t cover you in Jamaica– The loss/ collision damage waiver and liability insurance from the rental company might come in handy if your car insurance doesn’t cover your in Jamaica or abroad in general.

 - You have no car insurance or your coverage is small– If you have very high deductibles, or you don’t have comprehensive and collision overage, you’ll probably want to think about at least opting for the rental company’s loss damage waiver.
 If you have no car insurance at all, you’ll also need to spring for supplemental liability.